demiurge-project/AutoMoDe-Nata/README.md

 irace --exec-dir=execdir --parallel 10 --max-experiments 50000 --scenario scenario.txt
 ```

+This will launch a design phase in the current folder.
+For the algorithm to be able to locate the repertoire of behaviors to be used,
+you should create a `env.rep` file containing the path of the repertoire.

 ### Creation of a repertoire
 How to create a new repertoire of behaviors to be used to generate finite-state
 machines with the previous procedure.

+/!\ This process requires a CPU cluster to be run in a acceptable amount of
+time.
+The scripts provided require modification according to the specific
+cluster computing engine that is used.

 ```
 python misc/paralell_run_mpi_local_rep.py -d repertoire -j rep_500g -n 48 -e ../src/experiments/repertoireTrainingCluster.argos -p ../src/params/EvostickRepertoireParams500.ne -s ../src/startgen/evostickstartgenesRM11 -pr ../src/params/repertoiresParams7.rep -r 1
 ```

 ## Manuel installation
+All the software prerequisite have to be installed before hand.

 Clone this repository

 Navigate to the repository and build the package AutoMoDe-Nata